NickBain/sn-sublime/README.md

-sn-sublime
+sn-sublime v3
 ==========

-Sublime v2 Integration with ServiceNow
+Sublime v3 Integration with ServiceNow

+*This version is compatible with Sublime v3 only.
+For Sublime v2 support use [this version](https://github.com/fruition-partners/sn-sublime) *

 Setting an instance
 ==========